Maine Legislature: Committees

-In addition, a Legislative Council, which manages the overall business of the legislature, comprises the President of the Senate, the Speaker of the House, the Republican and Democratic Floor Leaders for both the Senate and House of Representatives and their Assistant Floor Leaders.
+In addition, a Legislative Council, which manages the overall business of the legislature, comprises the President of the Senate, the Speaker of the House, the Republican and Democratic Floor Leaders for both the Senate and House of Representatives, and their Assistant Floor Leaders.
 A Legislative Budget Subcommittee, which is a subcommittee of the Legislative Council, reviews the proposed legislative budget and sends its recommendations to the Council for approval.

 Legislation

 Unlike other state legislatures (save for the unicameral Nebraska Legislature), the Maine State Legislature uses a unified numbering system for bills.
-Bills are assigned a House or Senate Paper number (depending on its house of origin) and a unified "Legislative Document" ("LD") number, both of which stay constant until the end of session.
+Bills are assigned a House or Senate Paper number (depending on their originating chamber) and a unified "Legislative Document" ("LD") number, both of which remain constant until the end of the session.